cosminneamtiu02/SwiftDeploy-G5K/README.md

 - `running_experiments.number_of_experiments_to_run_in_parallel_on_machine` – controls concurrency for the delegation
   phase.
 - `running_experiments.experiments_collection` – optional object describing how to glob files on the node and where to copy them back on the front-end.
+Relative `base_path` values land under `~/public/<base_path>/`.
 - `machine_setup.image_to_use` – YAML descriptor produced by the environment creator.
 - `machine_setup.env_variables_list` – list of environment variables to persist on the remote machine before execution.

 See `experiments-runner/experiments-configurations/TEMPLATE.json` for a fully annotated example and `experiments-runner/experiments-configurations/implementations/` for concrete workloads.

+### Failure handling & logs

+- `done.txt` rollback keeps the parameter queue consistent across reruns.
+- Each phase writes a dedicated log under `experiments-runner/logs/<timestamp>/` alongside transient state files for troubleshooting.
+- Artifact transfers report the exact files copied and capture diagnostics when nothing matches your patterns.

 ---